rhomobile/rhomobile-docs/eb/en/edge/api/Log.md

 ####Type
 <span class='text-info'>BOOLEAN</span>
 ####Description
-Turn on local http server traces.
+Turn on remote network traces regardless of log level set (e.g. Network, asyncHttp).
 Traces contain information about connection process, sent and received headers and data.
-Please note that this parameter will not take an effect in case of remote server app (and / or shared runtime).
-Default value can be overridden by the setting in Config.xml
+Please note that this parameter will not take an effect in case of local server app.
+Default value can be overridden by the setting in Config.xml.
+To get local server trace, use `Rho.Log.LEVEL_TRACE`.
 ####Params
 <p><strong>Default:</strong> false</p>
 ####Access